The problem with starting from scratch

 └─ submitr send the analysis to CHTC and retrieve results

-You can adopt these packages one at a time. toolero does not require containr, and containr does not require submitr.
-The family exists so that each step prepares cleanly for the next when your project is ready to scale.
+toolero does not require containr, and containr does not require submitr.
+The dependencies run in one direction only: each package prepares cleanly for the next, but none reaches backward.

 Installation